ucsdanimeclub/animefest-next-site/README.md

 This component reads data in the format of `data/panels.json` and returns a table with columns for each entry's start-end times and topic.

-#### programscarousel.js

-This component reads data in the format of `data/programs.json` and returns a Carousel.

 #### navigation/layout.js

 This component contains the Navbar as well as footer tags.
 It is called in `pages/_app.js`.